2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: Controlled SCHEDULING Testbed

 Our TCP measurement setup, as shown in \pref{fig:method}, consists of two physical Dell PowerEdge R620 servers A and B, and an intermediate network emulator, connected via 25 Gbps Ethernet (Broadcom BCM57414 NetXtreme-E 25Gb).
 The servers run Ubuntu 24.04 with Linux 6.8, and are equipped with 200 GB RAM and 24 physical CPU cores.
 The network emulator bridges (layer 2) packets between A and B. Using the bottleneck link model which argues that, from the perspective of TCP, a multi-link network connection behaves like a single link with the accumulated delay and bottleneck bandwidth~\cite{bbr_concept}, we emulate different link conditions by configuring Linux tc netem and token buckets at the bridge interfaces, as detailed below.

-We deploy Virtual Machines (VMs) on the end hosts using the QEMU-KVM hypervisor, and configure them with 16 GB virtual RAM and bridged \textit{virtio} network adapters to connect to the host network.
+We deploy QEMU \acp{VM} on the sender host using a KVM hypervisor, and configure them with 16 GB virtual RAM and bridged \textit{virtio} network adapters to connect to the host network.
 The guests run Debian 12 with kernel v6.1 when running Cubic and BBRv1.
 As BBRv2 and BBRv3 have not yet been upstreamed to mainline, we use dedicated Google custom kernels based on Linux v5.13~\cite{bbr2} and v6.13~\cite{bbr3} - the only official sources of TCP BBRv2 and BBRv3.

-\paragraph{Network parametrization} To parametrize our network emulation and host sockets, we start off with a set of fixed parameters which are kept constant throughout the main experiments: For the main evaluation, we set the network bottleneck buffer size to 1 \ac{BDP} and the packet loss rate to 0\% (see \pref{sub:discussion} for considerations on buffer size and packet loss).
+\paragraph{Network parametrization and measurement} To parametrize our network emulation and host sockets, we start off with a set of fixed parameters which are kept constant throughout the main experiments: For the main evaluation, we set the network bottleneck buffer size to 1 \ac{BDP} and the packet loss rate to 0\%.
 We enable \ac{TSO} on both the sender and the emulator node, and set the sender's maximum socket buffer size to the highest allowed value (2147483647) so that it does not become the connection bottleneck.
 Based on this fixed parametrization, we vary the \ac{RTT} between 10ms and 40ms, and the maximum bandwidth between 10 and 1000 Mbps.
 These levels are meant to resemble "realistic" \ac{BDP} conditions in wired Internet settings.

-\paragraph{Measurement tool: iperf3} For each individual TCP BBR measurement, we parametrize the network emulation and start a 20-second iperf3 bulk download where we configure the sender \ac{CCA}.
+For each individual TCP BBR measurement, we parametrize the network emulation and start a 20-second iperf3 bulk transfer with specified sender \ac{CCA}.
 We repeat each run at least 30 times.

 \paragraph{Setup validation} For any tested bandwidth, we successfully validate that we can saturate the link between the two endpoint VMs using UDP, confirming that our setup itself does not contain the bottleneck of the connection.
 We further confirm that TCP performance is not inhibited when the VM has exclusive usage of the host resources, \ie without \ac{SCHEDULING}.
 Throughout the evaluation, we cross-check whether \ac{CCA}-correlated effects are actually kernel-specific - since BBRv2 and v3 are not upstreamed to mainline Linux - but do not find such a case.